 How does game sharing work?

 With physical discs, you can simply borrow the disc from a friend to share the game you want.
 However, with digital games, that is not quite possible.
 As such, the game share feature works by taking advantage of the primary system feature on your PlayStation console.

 There are numerous benefits to using the primary system feature.
 However, the one that takes precedence here is the fact that it allows anyone with access to the primary console to play the games that you own.
 Thus, if you want to game share with your friend, you will have to set his console as your primary PlayStation which will allow him to play the games that you own.
 To take full benefit of the feature, you will have to do the same for your own PlayStation by setting it as the primary console for your friend’s account.

 It is also important to note that you can use this feature with only one person at a time.
 Therefore, make sure to use it carefully.

-Now that you’re aware of how game share actually works, it is time to show you how to enable it on your PlayStation.
-The procedure can slightly differ for PlayStation 4 and PlayStation 5 respectively.
-However, we will be mentioning both of them in this article.
-So you can just follow along with your respective PlayStation and you will be good to go.
+Now that you are aware of how game sharing actually works, it is time to show you how to enable it on your PlayStation.
+The procedure can vary slightly for PlayStation 4 and PlayStation 5, respectively.
+However, we will mention both of them in this article.
+You can simply follow along with your respective PlayStation, and you will be good to go.

 If you’re using a PS4, follow the instructions down below to enable game share: